-Q: Share some wisdom: What’s the best advice you’ve received, or biggest lesson you’ve learned, when it comes to working with creative teams and overcoming obstacles?
+Share some wisdom: What’s the best advice you’ve received, or the biggest lesson you’ve learned when it comes to working with creative teams and overcoming obstacles?

 Creative audacity matters.
 Trust the artists.
 There are some folks who think about creating what isn’t currently possible, and there are some folks who think about creating what is currently impossible.
 The magic of the imagination is its ability to reach into the unprecedented and that takes courage, it takes belief.
 The world is desperate for the unprecedented, we have no interest in experiencing something that is commonplace.
 So to deliver the unprecedented, a real fearlessness is needed throughout an entire organization, and that fearlessness needs to be coupled with a trust in the artistic practice.

 Fast-forward 18 years, and there I am inside House of Eternal Return, sitting inside our Timeworm room with Wayne Coyne (the mastermind behind Yoshimi).
 It was just the two of us, we weren’t saying much, just sitting in there in silence enjoying the experience.
-Wayne turns to me and says, “You all have created something very special,” and I was just fully in awe of the moment.
-It felt like a completion of a giant cycle.
+Wayne turned to me and said, “You all have created something very special,” and I was just fully in awe of the moment.
+It felt like the completion of a giant cycle.

 Honestly, it was the day that we closed on our Series A financing.
 We worked on the fundraising for 18 months, desperately looking for investors to back our massive projects in Vegas and in Denver.
 It was the most insane period of my life, filled with exhilaration and anxiety, not knowing if we were going to be able to pull these incredible projects off.
 The day we closed on the financing was glorious, the assurance that these projects were going to see the light of day.
 And it was also an assurance that our big, improbable, audacious and unprecedented vision was validated.
 People don’t often consider a capital raise to be an important aspect of the creative process, but selling the vision and getting the vision paid for is a monumental moment in a creative project’s lifecycle.